August 1976

 The Rolling Stones top the bill over Todd Rundgren, Lynyrd Skynyrd, Hot Tuna, 10cc and others at England's annual Knebworth Festival.
 The concert, held in front of an estimated 200,000 spectators (paying and otherwise), is played up as the last Stones show ever to be held in Britain.
 It isn't.

 Runaways enters the LP chart.
 The band -- consisting of vocalist Cherie Currie, guitarists Lita Ford and Joan Jett, bassist Jackie Fox and drummer Sandy West -- is the brainchild of L.A. producer, entrepreneur and trend-hopper Kim Fowley, who conceived the group as a "female Ramones."
-The album will fail to sell very well, and throughout their four-year existence, the band will bear the brunt of critical abuse and will complain of not being taken seriously.
-Joan Jett will go on to have a highly successful solo career; Cherie Currie will go on to release an album with her twin sister in 1980, and to co-star with Jody Foster in the film Foxes the same year; Lita Ford will release a solo album in 1983.
+The album will fail to sell very well, and throughout their four-year existence, the band will bear the brunt of critical abuse (dubbed as "jailbait" because they were all underage) and will complain of not being taken seriously, although they did have a major fan base in Japan.
+Joan Jett will go on to have a highly successful solo career in the 1980s as the leader of Joan Jett and the Blackhearts; Cherie Currie will go on to release an album with her twin sister in 1980, and to co-star with Jodie Foster in the film Foxes the same year; Lita Ford will release a solo album in 1983.

-The self-titled debut album by New York disco- sophisticates
+The self-titled debut album by New York City disco- sophisticates

 Dr. Buzzard's Original Savannah Band enters the LP chart.
 The album features their only hit singles, "I'll Play the Fool" (which will reach #80 in late 1976) and "Cherchez La Femme" (which will hit #27 early in 1977).
 The group will become a great favorite of critics enamored of their cosmopolitan blend of disco, pop, Latin and big-band swing (what the band members themselves term "mulatto music").
 But they will never be very commercially successful, and will disband after two more albums, though they will occasionally reunite in the early Eighties for New York City concerts.
 Savannah Band members August Darnell and "Sugar Coated" Andy Hernandez will later go on to form Kid Creole and the Coconuts, a more tripical version of the Savannah Band that will find more commercial success than the Dr. Buzzard unit.
 Hernandez will then leave Kid Creole to go solo as the rap act Coati Mundi.